BestTimesToVisit.com Logo

 cultural

-Immerse yourself in the intellectual heart of Baghdad on Al-Mutanabbi Street, a vibrant artery lined with booksellers and cafes.
-On Fridays, the street truly comes alive with scholars, students, and families browsing new and old tomes, making it a perfect spot to soak in the local literary scene and perhaps find a rare treasure.
+Immerse yourself in the intellectual heart of Baghdad on Al-Mutanabbi Street, a vibrant hub for booksellers and cafes.
+On Fridays, the street truly comes alive with scholars, students, and families browsing the stalls, making it a perfect spot to soak in the local literary culture and perhaps find a rare Arabic manuscript.

 Best time: Oct-Apr